Back to Podcast Guides

 • OCD can include inward compulsions such as rumination, checking, reviewing, and reassurance-seeking inside the mind.

-• Medication can be one legitimate lever among many; the question is not moral purity, but whether someone has enough support to participate in their life.
+• Medication can be one legitimate lever among many.
+The question is whether someone has enough support to participate in their life.

 • Personal metaphors like Dan's "twilight" image can soften the war against experience, especially when they arise from genuine resonance rather than performance.